 Our short title is the Quality Agency.

-Our Chief Executive Officer is appointed by the Assistant Minister for Social Services, Senator the Hon Mitch Fifield.
+Our Chief Executive Officer (CEO) is appointed by the Assistant Minister for Social Services, Senator the Hon Mitch Fifield.

-We have an Advisory Council appointed by the Minister.
+The Minister appoints an Advisory Council.
 Our annual report will be tabled in the Parliament, and we will appear at the regular Senate Estimates hearings three times a year.

 The accreditation processes are set out in the Quality Agency Principles 2013.